akumina/AkuminaDev/docs/AK-Virtual-Page-Builder.md

 ## Virtual Page Deployment

 There are three steps required to successfully deploy a Virtual Page to your Sharepoint Classic Site.
+Only the first 2 are required for a Modern site.
 This section assumes a fully configured Akumina Sharepoint Site is already set up.
 These steps include:

 1. Generation of the Virtual Page File (explained in below sections)
 2. Deployment of Virtual Page File
-3. Deployment of Sharepoint ASPX Page
+3. Deployment of Sharepoint ASPX Page (not needed for Modern)

 In your Akumina Project Directory, ensure your Virtual Page JSON file is located in the appropriate location.
 The file should be in the [/SiteDefinitions/<client namespace>/VirtualPages] directory.
 This file is deployed to the Sharepoint Site using the "virtualpages" deployment option in your akumina.sitedeployer.config.json file.
 Simply set the "virtualpages" option to true and run the following command to deploy the Virtual Page file:

 ```bash
 npm run deploy
 ```

+> NOTE: this is only for Sharepoint Classic

 A physical ASPX page is also required to hold your Virtual Page.
 The reason for this is because the Virtual Page JSON file is simply the definition of the page and its contents.
 However, in Sharepoint Classic, there is no way to display this definition without a container.
 The Virtual Page Definition is read and displayed via the Virtual Page Widget.
 As one might expect, a widget must be housed on a page in order to be displayed.
 This dependency-chain illustrates the necessity for this extra step.